sherbondy/convox.github.io/_getting_started/developing-locally.md

 The `FROM` declaration specifies your "base image".
-For applications you are developing, it is most common to start with a minimal operating system or a language-specific image manintained by that language's community.
+For applications you are developing, it is most common to start with a minimal operating system or a language-specific image maintained by that language's community.

 In Docker, a build takes place in terms of the "build context", which is basically a snapshot of the directory you're currently in when you run `docker build` or `convox start`.